AngelasGH/IT120_HappyLife/README.md

     If you want to create a new superuser:
         1. perform 'python manage.py createsuperuser'
-        2. After you create superuser, inside STORE goto Customers
+        2. After you create superuser login to admin, after logging in, inside STORE goto Customers
-        3. Then ADD CUSTOMER (this is to officially use the store as a customer) You cannot perform CRUD if you are an Anonymous User.
+        3. Then ADD CUSTOMER (this is to officially use the store as a customer)
+        4. refresh the HappyLife website or paste the url http://127.0.0.1:8000/ You cannot perform CRUD if you are an Anonymous User.

     If you have question just contact me with the ff.